 Click the edit button in the Pooled Storage section.
 The following dialog will open:

-In the screenshot above, Pooled Storage has been enabled and the size of the pool has been defined as 40GB.
+In the screenshot below, Pooled Storage has been enabled and the size of the pool has been defined as 40GB.
 If you have already allocated pooled storage to storage spaces, then the blue bar will identify how much has been allocated to give you a visual cue as to how much additional storage can be allocated.
 Please be aware that once a size is set, it cannot be decreased, only increased.

-Click save, to proceed to the next step.
+Click Save, to proceed to the next step.